conventional-changelog/conventional-changelog/packages/conventional-changelog-cli/README.md

 ## Related

 - [conventional-changelog](https://github.com/ajoslin/conventional-changelog) - API of this module
+- [standard-changelog](https://github.com/stevemao/standard-changelog) - Similar to this module but only with angular convention
 - [conventional-github-releaser](https://github.com/stevemao/conventional-github-releaser) - Make a new GitHub release from git metadata
 - [conventional-recommended-bump](https://github.com/stevemao/conventional-recommended-bump) - Get a recommended version bump based on conventional commits
 - [conventional-commits-detector](https://github.com/stevemao/conventional-commits-detector) - Detect what commit message convention your repository is using